 (Note: Plants do not need sunlight to germinate, but do need sunlight to grow.
 It's acceptable if students don't make the distinction in this task.)

 Ask, "Do you think we can make these other kinds of seeds sprout?
 Why do you think so?"
 Accept all ideas.
 Some students may not have experience with gardening to share, so you might ask them to share their experience with eating fruits or vegetables with seeds.

 Say to students, "Many of us think plants need water to sprout.
 Should we find out?"

 SPROUTING OUR OWN SEEDS

 You might create a poster with one column for each type of seed students are sprouting.
 At the top of each column, paste a picture of a seed.
 Point to the first seed picture.
-Say, "If you think this seed will sprout, please come up and put a sticker (or sticky note) in this column."
-Hand students sticker/sticky note to add to chart.
+Say, "If you think this seed will sprout, please come up and put a sticker (or adhesive note) in this column."
+Hand students a sticker/adhesive note to add to the chart.
 Help them post one under the other.
 This will help students notice patterns in predictions (data).
 Continue until students have made a prediction about all of the seeds.
 You might ask students to share why they think a particular kind of seed won't sprout.

 INVESTIGATING OUR SPROUTED SEEDS

 Allow students to observe their seeds every day; you might ask them to choose one seed to draw each day or every couple of days.
 As students observe their seeds, ask them what they think is happening.
 When they share their ideas (claim), ask them to point to the place on the seed that makes them think that (evidence).

 When the sprouted seeds develop their first real leaves, ask students to draw the sprouted seed.
 Gently guide them to draw what they observe (for example, if their sprout has only one leaf, they should only draw one leaf in their picture).